 When it comes to accommodation, many safari lodges and camps, for example, have only five to 10 tents or rooms and are in particular demand in August and September during the annual migration, so book too late and you'll miss out on a ringside seat for nature's most dramatic spectacle, says George Morgan-Grenville at Red Savannah.

 Buy now, pay later

-Some travel agents, like Directline Holidays, even offer customers the chance to pay monthly on holidays, interest free.
+Some travel agents, like loveholidays.com, even offer customers the chance to pay monthly for their holiday at no extra cost.
 This means the earlier you book, the longer you can spread the cost of payments and the cheaper the monthly instalments will be.

 Last but not least, securing your holiday early gives you something to look forward to.
 When the winter blues start to set in, you'll need something to lift your spirits and what better than your upcoming escape to Thailand or Ibiza?

 Will you be booking your 2015 holiday now?
 Let us know below.

 Cheap(ish) holidays in the world's most luxurious places